The Master caters for a maximum of 30 participants satisfying the following conditions:

 a) University degree, preferably in agronomy, biology, agricultural industry or food technology.

 b) Proficiency in Spanish, which will be the working language of the course.
-For those candidates admitted whose first language is not Spanish, an intensive course to perfect their knowledge will be organised in September 2019.
+For those candidates admitted whose first language is not Spanish, an intensive course to perfect their knowledge will be organised in September 2021 you have to attend.
 The Instituto Cervantes (http://www.cervantes.es) has a virtual classroom to teach Spanish through the internet.
 It is suggested that students who do not know Spanish should register for these courses before their arrival in September.
 Information can be obtained at http://ave.cervantes.es, available in several languages.

 c) Reading knowledge of English, necessary to follow part of the material distributed during the course.

 d) As the specialisation course will begin at the end of September 2023, students that are not enrolled by that date will not be admitted